There are various opinions from thought leaders when it comes to whether startups should invest in SEO efforts.

 Don’t aim for thousands of backlinks.
 Acquiring thousands of quality backlinks is not easy.
 If you focus on getting too many links, you might end up using Blackhat SEO to acquire those links.
 Quality is what matters when it comes to backlinks.
 Moreover, having hundreds to thousands of links within a short period of time can lead to penalties from Google.
-Create content that earns quality links and avoid bulk link building.
+Create content that earns quality links and avoids bulk link building.
 When you start acquiring links naturally, it will show the authority and trustworthiness of your website.

 Don’t Target Highly Competitive Keywords

 Some sites rank high for competitive keywords because they’ve been doing SEO for a few years.
-There’s no point targeting the keywords they’re ranking for.
+There’s no point in targeting the keywords they’re ranking for.
 You’ll end up wasting your money and resources targeting the keywords that will take years to rank and generate organic traffic.
 Start with low-competition long-tail keywords.

 Don’t worry if your growth is slow because it’s sustainable.
-Once your site acquires high-quality backlinks and attain higher domain authority, then you can start targeting high-competition keywords.
+Once your site acquires high-quality backlinks and attains higher domain authority, then you can start targeting high-competition keywords.
 This time your efforts will generate good results.